Apple iPhone 14 and watch includes satellite connectivity, health features

 Other companies are working on similar functions.

-SpaceX founder Elon Musk said last month it is working with T-Mobile to use its Starlink satellites to connect phones directly to the internet.
+SpaceX founder Elon Musk said last month his company was working with T-Mobile to use its Starlink satellites to connect phones directly to the internet.

 More powerful camera and ‘best-ever’ battery